NuGet/Home/proposed/archive/Verify-Verbosity.md

   Issued by: CN=NuGet Test Root Certificate Authority (40998d55-3d73-4a3b-a689-55e30c1fac3c), O=NuGet, L=Redmond, S=WA, C=US
   Valid from: 2/3/2021 3:36:11 PM to 12/31/2099 4:00:00 PM

+Finished with 1 errors and 0 warnings.
 error: NU3028: The author primary signature's timestamp signature's certificate is not trusted by the trust provider.

-error: Package signature validation failed.
+Package signature validation failed.

-Finished with 1 errors and 0 warnings.
 ```

 </details>